Marks

 The supported mark types are:

-• image - Images, including icons or photographs.
+- Images, including icons or photographs.group

-• trail - Lines that can change size based on underlying data.
+- Lines that can change size based on underlying data.

 Visual Encoding

 Each mark supports a set of visual encoding properties that determine the position and appearance of mark instances.
-Typically one mark instance is generated per input data element; the exceptions are the line and area mark types, which represent multiple data elements as a single line or area shape.
+Typically one mark instance is generated per input data element; the exceptions are the line

 A mark definition typically looks something like this: